ShredFred/PrivacyPi/README.md

 ##Dante - SOCKS5 Proxy

+Dante is a [SOCKS proxy](https://en.wikipedia.org/wiki/SOCKS) that we'll use to route non-web traffic through the VPN connection.

-Now that OpenVPN and Privoxy are configured, let's get Dante sorted, we need to replace the config file so that Dante knows to accept incoming connections on port ```1080``` and route traffic through the VPN connection labeled ```tun0```.
+The ```sh install``` script has done most the heavy lifting here. we've replaced Dante's config file that tells Dante to accept incoming connections on port ```1080``` and route traffic through the VPN connection labeled ```tun0```.

-You can edit the Dante config file by typing:
+If you want to make further config changes, you can view and edit the Dante config file by typing:

 	sudo pico /etc/danted.conf

-Here's [Gavin's](http://www.privacypi.org/how-about-a-socks-proxy/) example config file, it worked for me as well without needing to make any changes:

-	logoutput: stderr /var/log/dante.log

-   	internal: eth0 port = 1080
-    external: tun0

-    method: none
-    clientmethod: none

-    user.privileged: proxy
-    user.notprivileged: nobody
-    user.libwrap: nobody

-    client pass {
-    from: 192.168.0.0/16 port 1-65535 to: 0.0.0.0/0
-    log: connect error
-    }

-    client block {
-    from: 0.0.0.0/0 to: 0.0.0.0/0
-    log: connect error
-    }

-    block {
-    from: 0.0.0.0/0 to: 127.0.0.0/8
-    log: connect error
-    }

-    pass {
-    from: 192.168.0.0/16 to: 0.0.0.0/0
-    protocol: tcp udp
-    log: connect error
-    }

-    block {
-    from: 0.0.0.0/0 to: 0.0.0.0/0
-    log: connect error
-    }

 ##Some basic shell scripts to make life easier